HS-stability and complex products in involution semigroups: Preliminaries

 Let $(S, {\circ}, {}^*)$ be an involution semigroup.
 A subset $T$ of $S$ is called an \emph{involution subsemigroup} if $T$ is closed under $\circ$ and ${}^*$, so that

 Given $T \subseteq S$, we denote by $\gen{T}$ the involution subsemigroup generated by $T$, i.e., the smallest involution subsemigroup of $S$ containing $T$.
-We also denote by $\geng{T}$ the subsemigroup generated by $T$.
-It is well known that, if $S$ is a group, $\gen{T}$ is the subgroup of $S$ generated by $T$, while $\geng{T}$ may not form a subgroup if $S$ possesses elements of infinite order.
+It is well known that, if $S$ is a group, $\gen{T}$ is the subgroup of $S$ generated by $T$.

 If $(S, {\circ}, {}^*)$ is an involution semigroup and $A \subseteq S$, we will write